KIPAC/BootCamp/Python/Python Tips.md

 will actually do your computations.

-For 2) the point is that people have developed tools to make it easier to use python in complicated projects.
+For 2) the point is that people have developed tools to make it easier to use python in large, complicated projects.

-This tutorial, originally presented as a Dark Energy Science Collaboration (DESC) seminar, collects 4 tips that have helped me vastly improve my python experience.
+This tutorial, originally presented as a Dark Energy Science Collaboration (DESC) seminar, collects 4 tips for python newcomers to help improve their python experience.

 ## Installation